zeusmod2144/bravefrontier/README.md

-# Scraping Brave Frontier
+# Brave Frontier Scraper and API

+## About

 Brave Frontier is a RPG (Role Playing Game) that available in a smartphone like Android, iOS, Amazon.
 I love this game since 2015, take a break at 2016 and come back at 2019.
 For me, this game is awesome.

 ## What data you scrape?

-I scrape list of omni units with their recommended SP and store in [a JSON raw file](./data/omniunits.json).
+I scrape list of omni units with their recommended SP and store in [a JSON raw file](./omniunits/data.json).

 ## Tech Stack